SIA’s S$1.16b makeover for A380 jets a ‘worthwhile’ investment: Analysts

 Nonetheless, SIA is still ramping up its fleet and other product revamps remain underway.

 Last week, it signed a previously announced deal with Boeing to purchase 39 aircraft at US$13.8 billion.
-Other research and development projects are also underway for its 787-10 Dreamliner airplane, which it expects to take delivery in the first half of 2018.
+Research and development projects are ongoing for its 787-10 Dreamliner airplane, which it expects to take delivery in the first half of 2018.